isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 This is one of the most effective solutions to problems related to initialization order.
-In a multi-threaded environment the initialization of the static object does not introduce a race condition (unless you carelessly access a shared object from within its constructor).
+In a multi-threaded environment, the initialization of the static object does not introduce a race condition (unless you carelessly access a shared object from within its constructor).

 Note that the initialization of a local `static` does not imply a race condition.